tamarasessink/MoCo-SmaAt-UNet-test/README.md

   --batch-size 32 \
   --dist-url 'tcp://localhost:10001' --multiprocessing-distributed --world-size 1 --rank 0 \
 ```
-This script uses all the default hyper-parameters as described in the MoCo v1 paper.
+This script uses all the default hyperparameters as described in the MoCo v1 paper.
 To run MoCo v2, set `--mlp --moco-t 0.2 --aug-plus --cos`.

 ### Downstream task Precipitation using MoCo-SmaAt-UNet